Skip to main content

 Free Screen Readers

 • NVDA (Windows) — Free, open-source.
-The most popular screen reader for testing.
+Most popular screen reader for testing.
 Download from nvaccess.org.

 • VoiceOver (macOS/iOS) — Built into Apple devices.
 Press Cmd+F5 on Mac to toggle it on.